jwt2706/Novigrad/README.md

 # Government Service Application: Novigrad

+:warning:
+Please note that as of **December 15th 2023** this proof-of-concept government service application, Novigrad, is no longer being actively maintained.
+As a result, the availability of the app's database cannot be guaranteed.

 ## Description

 This proof-of-concept Android application is designed to provide a convenient and efficient way for citizens to access government services.
 It aims to streamline various processes and tasks that typically require physical visits to government offices or lengthy paperwork.
 The application is compatible with Android 7 and above.